DHTMLX/docs-todolist/docs/guides/inline_editing.md

 # Inline editing

 Inline editing lets you edit task and project content directly by double-clicking.
-It is enabled by default.
+The feature is enabled by default.

 :::tip
-If you enable [readonly](/api/configs/readonly_config/) mode, inline editing becomes unavailable.
+If you enable [`readonly`](/api/configs/readonly_config/) mode, inline editing becomes unavailable.
 :::

 ## Supported data formats